 Balance Penetration And Control

-When selecting wire diameter, balance penetration against weld-pool control by matching the wire to material thickness and joint condition.
-You’ll get the best result when you treat welding wires as variables, not defaults.
+Balance penetration against weld-pool control by matching the wire to material thickness and joint condition.
+Treat welding wires as settings you tune, not defaults you accept.

 |---|---|